LibreHardwareMonitor/LibreHardwareMonitor/README.md

 You can read information from devices such as:
 - Motherboards
 - Intel and AMD processors
-- NVIDIA and AMD graphics cards
+- NVIDIA, AMD and Intel graphics cards
 - HDD, SSD and NVMe hard drives
 - Network cards